mstksg/inCode/copy/entries/machines-3.md

 out.

 All valid suggestions.
 Separate the pure from the impure.
-We went out of our way to avoid *global* states and side-effects, so why bring it all in and *use it* when we already have disciplined methods to handle it purely?
+We went out of our way to avoid *global* states and side-effects, so why bother to bring it all back?

 Superficially, it might seem like just moving the burden from one place to the other.
 Instead of having the user having to worry about getting the string,